-It is important for every organization to have its mission and purpose statements.
-It serves as a guide when it comes to decision making and alignment.
-Nonetheless, it is also important for a business to have a Customer Service Vision Statement.
+It is important for every organization to have mission and purpose statements.
+They serve as guides when it comes to decision-making and alignment, and ultimately, for the highest level of service.
+Nonetheless, it is important for a business to understand the differences and benefits of mission, purpose, and customer experience action statements (formerly known as customer service vision statements).

-When we start working with a consulting client and tell them the first place we start is creating a customer service vision statement, they say, “The last thing we need is another statement, we have mission statements, purpose statements, and our employees can’t even keep them straight.”
+When we start working with a consulting client and tell them the first order of business is creating a customer experience action statement, they typically say, “The last thing we need is another statement.
+We have mission statements and purpose statements, and our employees can’t even keep them straight!”

-Good businesses have evolved away from lengthy wordy mission statements that no employee can recite.
+Savvy 21st-century businesses have evolved away from lengthy, wordy mission statements that no employee can recite verbatim.
 Today it is okay to have three major company statements, provided it’s clear as to how they differ and how your employees need to decipher them.

-Each is a strong statement that excites people about the impact they can eventually have.
+Each is a strong statement that excites people about the impact they can eventually have on both company spirit and quality of customer service.
 I believe mission and purpose statements should be shared and discussed at the orientation.
-These should be posted on walls and even displayed on the company’s website.
+These statements should be posted on walls and even displayed on the company’s website.

-A mission statement is simple yet valuable to any company.
+A mission statement is simple yet valuable to any company and a fundamental part of its company values.
 It keeps an organization aligned to its goals.
-This statement ultimately explains why a certain company exists.
+This statement ultimately explains why a certain organization exists.
 It serves as the foundation and focus point for everyone.

 The mission is the “What” and “How” of the business.
-Here are pointers to create a purposeful mission statement.
+Here are pointers to creating a purposeful mission statement:

 You do not need to create long paragraphs to define the mission of your company.
 A great mission statement is straightforward.
 It can be easily understood by everyone in the organization.